-Located between the white cloudy sky and the white evaporite ground, the Salt Lake Base was a mausoleum for everything related to America’s fall from grace.
-The lack of color outside the window blended with the alabaster walls inside.
-Monica preferred it when the sky was blue or gray.
-The extension of the bleached environment made her feel like she was trapped even beyond the base’s walls.
+The Salt Lake Space Force Base was a mausoleum for everything related to America’s fall from grace.
+Outside the windows, white clouds blended with the evaporite on the ground, forming an almost seamless continuity with the pale walls inside the building.
+Monica wished the clouds would give way to blue or even gray.
+The bleached environment made her feel like she was trapped even beyond the base’s walls.
 The country didn’t need a Space Force anymore.
 It never did.
 The government had decided to shut down all Space Force operations, leaving the Salt Lake Base for last.
 After all, it was the home of the U.S.S.S.
 Concordia and the famous pilots known as the Okinawa Six.

 “Look at her, Beasley,” he said, removing the cigar from his mouth.
-“It took ten years to build and now they are going to dismantle her.
+“It took ten years to build and now they’re going to dismantle her.
 A good waste of taxpayer money, if you ask me.”

 “It was never meant to be, sir,” she said.
 “We never figured out how to make the damned thing fly in the first place, let alone put it in space.
 It was all a lie.”

-“Don’t let Dr. Fawkes hear you say that.”
-Gardner smiled.
+“Don’t let Dr. Fawkes hear you say that,” said Gardner with a smile.
 “He’ll lecture you on physics and science before blaming the government and the lack of resources.
-It’s a good thing we won't be here by the time he starts taking down that thing.”
+It’s a good thing we won’t be here by the time he starts taking down that thing.”

 “This must be painful for him.
 He spent all these years designing the ship, building it, and trying so hard only for it to be dismantled.
 Bye, bye, spaceship.”